Wrapping up the 2023 Legislative Session

 By sharing this data, we are able to recognize the challenges that exist for Maryland’s economy and the areas where Maryland is thriving.
 In identifying these indicators we can take action to create a thriving business community so that Marylanders can benefit from the increased job opportunities, higher wages, added investment, and a prosperous, stable economy.

-The strength of Maryland’s economy is in its educated workforce and industry diversity including sectors such as agriculture, manufacturing, hospitality, biotech, and many others.
+The strength of Maryland’s economy is in its educated workforce and industry diversity including sectors such as agriculture, manufacturing, hospitality, biotech, among many others.
 As our nation’s economy continues down a volatile path, Maryland’s businesses will continue to face serious challenges that require unique and flexible solutions.
 The Maryland Chamber of Commerce will continue to advocate for these solutions and the other needs of Maryland employers to support job creation and economic prosperity.

 Mary D. Kane